xv1t/notes/linux/virtualbox/windows.md

 http://www.intowindows.com/how-to-automatically-login-in-windows-10/

 ## Screen size
-For the setting od any display resolution set the video mem of the Virtual machine `27MB`
+For the setting od any display resolution set the video mem of the Virtual machine `27` MB or more (default 128MB)